Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Bluetooth speakers are every where you turn.
+Bluetooth speakers are everywhere you turn.
 They can cost as little as $20, or as much as $1000.
 If that isn’t evidence enough that the Bluetooth speaker market is saturated, consider the fact that Amazon now makes not one, but two (Echo and Tap) Bluetooth speakers, though they’re much more than that.
-So the question becomes: can Bose deliver with their Sound Link III and justify it’s spot in our best bluetooth speakers for 2016?
+So the question becomes: can Bose deliver with their Sound Link III and justify its spot in our best Bluetooth speakers for 2016?
 And does it make the top-rated Bluetooth speakers list?

 Continue reading my Bose Soundlink III review to find out.